Bone tumors are growths of abnormal cells in bones.

 Primary Cancerous Bone Tumors

-Multiple myeloma (see also Plasma Cell Disorders: Multiple Myeloma) is the most common primary cancerous (malignant) bone tumor and occurs mostly in older adults.
+Multiple myeloma (see also see Multiple Myeloma) is the most common primary cancerous (malignant) bone tumor and occurs mostly in older adults.
 However, it is cancer that involves the bone marrow (the blood-forming tissue inside the cavity of the bone) rather than the hard tissue that makes up the bone.
 Thus, it is not always considered a primary bone tumor.
 It is more common than cancers of the hard tissue that makes up bone.
 Multiple myeloma may affect one or more bones, so pain may occur in one location or in several.
 If only one bone is involved in only one place, the condition is called a plasmacytoma.
 If more than one area is involved, the condition is called multiple myeloma.
 Treatment is complex and may include chemotherapy, radiation therapy, and sometimes surgery.

 Osteosarcoma (osteogenic sarcoma) is the second most common type of primary cancerous bone tumor but is less common than multiple myeloma.
 This cancer causes abnormal bone cells to grow.
 Although most common among people aged 10 to 25 years, osteosarcomas can occur at any age.
-Older people who have Paget's disease (see Paget Disease of Bone), have undergone bone radiation, or have areas of dead bone tissue that form from sickle cell anemia and other conditions (bone infarcts) sometimes develop this type of tumor.
+Older people who have Paget's disease (see see Paget Disease of Bone), have undergone bone radiation, or have areas of dead bone tissue that form from sickle cell anemia and other conditions (bone infarcts) sometimes develop this type of tumor.
 About half of these tumors occur in or around the knee, but they can originate in any bone.
 They tend to spread (metastasize) to the lungs.
 Usually, these tumors cause pain and swelling.
 X-rays are taken, but removal of a tissue sample for examination under a microscope (biopsy) is needed for diagnosis.
 People need a chest x-ray and a computed tomography (CT) scan to detect cancer that has metastasized to the lung and a bone scan to detect cancer that has spread to other bones.

 Osteosarcomas are usually treated with a combination of chemotherapy and surgery.
 Usually, chemotherapy is given first.
 Pain often subsides during this phase of treatment.
 Then the tumor is surgically removed without damaging (violating) the tumor, such as by cutting it.
 Violating the tumor spills its cells, which can cause the cancer to recur in the same area.